-• Resolves the full path of httpd2-prefork based on your shell's path variables.
+- Resolves the full path of httpd2-prefork using your shell's path variables.
 You can also specify a full path.
-On openSUSE, the default full path is /usr/sbin/httpd2-prefork.

-- Checks to see if there is an existing profile for httpd2-prefork.
+On openSUSE, the default full path is /usr/sbin/httpd2-prefork. - Checks to see if there is an existing profile for httpd2-prefork.
 If there is one, it updates it.
-If not, it creates one using the aa-autodep program described in Section 4.6.3, "Summary of Profiling Tools" (page 52). - Puts the profile for this program into learning or complain mode so that profile violations are logged but are permitted to proceed.
-A log event looks like this (check /var/log/audit/audit.log):
+If not, it creates one using the aa-autodep as described in Abschnitt 4.6.3, "Summary of Profiling Tools" (S. 56). - 3.
+Puts the profile for this program into learning or complain mode so that profile violations are logged but are permitted to proceed.
+A log event looks like this (see /var/log/audit/audit.log):

-''' type=APPARMOR msg=audit(1145623282.763:447): PERMITTING r access to /usr/lib/apache2/mod_setenvif.so (httpd2-prefork(5312) profile /usr/sbin/httpd2-prefork active /usr/sbin/httpd2-prefork) '''
+type=APPARMOR msg=audit(1145623282.763:447): PERMITTING r access to /usr/lib/apache2/mod_setenvif.so (httpd2-prefork(5312) profile /usr/sbin/httpd2-prefork active /usr/sbin/httpd2-prefork)